Caiser Gomes

-Caiser Sérgio Gomes (born 4 April 2000) is a Bissau-Guinean professional footballer who plays as a defender for Campeonato de Portugal club Alverca.
+Caiser Sérgio Gomes (born 4 April 2000) is a Bissau-Guinean professional footballer who plays as a defender for Liga Portugal 2 club Alverca.

 Career

 Alverca

 Gomes started his professional career with Campeonato de Portugal side Alverca, spending a season on loan with fellow third-tier side Fabril Barreiro in 2018–19.

 North Texas

 On 19 April 2021, Gomes joined USL League One side North Texas SC on a season-long loan.
 He made his debut for the club on 8 May 2021, appearing as a 62nd-minute substitute during a 1–0 loss to Chattanooga Red Wolves.